gitlabhq/gitlabhq/doc/integration/jira.md

 # GitLab Jira integration

 GitLab can be configured to interact with Jira.
-This integration allows you to connect multiple Jira instances to the GitLab instance by allowing every project to setup it's own connection to Jira.
+You can set a default Jira server for all GitLab projects ([see external issue tracker document](external-issue-tracker.md#service-template)) but you can also configure a project to connect to another Jira server than the default one.
 Once the project is connected to Jira, you can reference and close the issues in Jira directly from GitLab.